 This course is for anyone interested in the trades and who wants to learn through practical, hands-on activities.
 No experience is necessary.
 The intention of this course is to expose students to various skills that can prove useful for those wanting to become more proficient with hands-on applications in fields including: electrical, carpentry, drafting, workplace safety, and WHMIS.
-This is a great introduction course for Grade 10 students as it can help them to determine their interest area and the courses they would like to pursue during their grade 11 and 12 years.
+This is a great introduction course for students as it can help them determine their areas of interest and the courses they would like to pursue during their grade 11 and 12 years.